SheEagle/A-Fair-Made-Twice/README.md

 Open `outputs/exhibit_map.html` in a browser after a run.

 - Use the `View` control to switch between technical, category, exhibition, perception, and overall projections.
-- Use the `Discourse` control to switch between institutional and visitor semantic spaces.
+- Use the world controls to switch between **The Official World**, **The Staged World**, and **The Lived World**.
 - Hover over a point to see the English metadata layer and the extracted English field values.
-- Distances represent similarity only within the currently selected `view × discourse` slice.
+- Distances represent similarity only within the currently selected `view x world` slice.

-If two exhibits cluster together in `perception_visitor_accounts` but not in `technical_official_report`, that suggests public reception is aligning differently from institutional description.
+If two exhibits cluster together in `perception_lived` but not in `technical_official`, that suggests public reception is aligning differently from official description.

 ## How To Interpret Discourse Differences